YOU HAVE QUESTIONS, WE HAVE ANSWERS

 Do I need to do an Eskimo roll or wet exit?

 No. For paddling fun around the shoreline and coves of Michigan's quiet waters, you'll never need to execute a roll.
-Advanced techniques like rolls are reqiured when crossing long stretches of open water, or spending extended time in cold deep water.
+Advanced techniques like rolls are necessary when one is paddling in deep, cold or dynamic (moving) water, where exiting the boat would not be advised.

 I could never get a canoe to go straight or glide across the lake.